eliphatfs/adversarial/submission/README.md

 - numpy 1.19.2
 - scipy 1.6.2

+For vision transformer (ViT), you also need to install

+- pytorch_pretrained_vit

 ### Dataset

-- The test set we used for ImageNet is available [here].
+- The test set we used for ImageNet is available [here](https://bot-service.flandre.info/imagenet.val.zip).
 - Please unzip the dataset to `./data/`.
 - The file structure should be like `./data/images2/ILSVRC2012_val_00000094.JPEG`.